 List of Best First Foods for Babies

 Apples serve as a good starter food as babies love its sweet and sour taste.
-Its high fibre and low-fat content make it a healthy delight.
+Its high fiber and low-fat content make it a healthy delight.
 When you’re serving them, go with the pureed form without its skin.

-Many babies have an instant liking for this so make sure beet is boiled well enough for it to melt in their mouth.
-Beetroots have high nutritional value as they are a rich source of folic acid which helps in brain development.
+Many babies have an instant liking for this, so make sure beet is boiled well enough for it to melt in their mouth.
+Beetroots have high nutritional value as they are a rich source of folic acid, which helps in brain development.

 Pears add a good amount of roughage to your baby’s digestive system.
-They also contain a good amount of phosphorus and calcium which aid the bone-building process.
+They also contain a good amount of phosphorus and calcium, which aid the bone-building process.
 Remember to peel the skin, remove the seeds and serve in a pureed form.

 7. Sweet Potato

 Sweet potato for baby first food is a good choice as its soft gooey texture is relished by infants.
-It also contains beta-carotene which helps improve their vision and boost the immune system.
+It also contains beta-carotene, which helps improve their vision and boost the immune system.

-What If your Baby Refuses First Food?
+What If your Baby Refuses The First Food?